High consequence infectious diseases (HCID)

 ***No cases reported since 2004, but SARS remains a notifiable disease under the International Health Regulations (2005), hence its inclusion here.

-This list of HCIDs will be updated by PHE if new HCIDs emerge that are of relevance to the UK
+The list of HCIDs will be kept under review and updated by the UK 4 nations public health agencies, with advisory committee input as required, if new HCIDs emerge that are of relevance to the UK.

 HCIDs in the UK

-As of October 2018, the UK has experience of managing confirmed cases of Lassa fever, EVD, CCHF, MERS and monkeypox.
-The vast majority of these patients acquired their infections overseas, but rare incidents of secondary transmission of MERS and monkeypox have occurred in the UK.
+As of July 2022, the UK has experience of managing confirmed cases of Lassa fever, EVD, CCHF, MERS and mpox.
+The vast majority of these patients acquired their infections overseas, but secondary transmission of MERS and mpox have occurred in the UK.